-This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the unaudited interim consolidated financial statements of Corriente Resources Inc. ("Corriente" or "the company") and the notes thereto for the three and nine-month periods ended September 30, 2009.
-This MD&A provides management's comments on Corriente's operations and financial condition as at and for the three and nine-month period ended September 30, 2009, as compared with preceding years.
+This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the unaudited interim consolidated financial statements of Corriente Resources Inc. ("Corriente" or "the company") and the notes thereto for the three-month period ended March 31, 2010.
+This MD&A provides management's comments on Corriente's operations for the three-month period ended March 31, 2010 and the company's financial condition as at March 31, 2010, as compared with the preceding year.

-In this MD&A, "Corriente", the "company", or the words "we", "us" or "our", refer to Corriente Resources Inc. and its subsidiaries.
+In this MD&A, "Corriente", the "company", or the words "we", "us", or "our", refer to Corriente Resources Inc. and its subsidiaries.

-For a complete understanding of our business environment, risks and uncertainties and the effect of accounting estimates on our results of operations and financial condition, this MD&A should be read together with the company's: unaudited interim consolidated financial statements and related notes thereto for the three and nine-month periods ended September 30, 2009; audited consolidated financial statements and related notes thereto for the years ended December 31, 2008 and 2007; and Management's Discussion and Analysis for the year ended December 31, 2008; the financial statements of which have been prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
-The company's stated accounting policies have also been consistently followed in the preparation of the above-noted financial statements, except that the company has adopted the guidelines governed by Section 3064 of the CICA Handbook, "Goodwill and Intangible Assets" commencing January 1, 2009.
+For a complete understanding of our business environment, risks and uncertainties and the effect of accounting estimates on our results of operations and financial condition, this MD&A should be read together with the company's: unaudited interim consolidated financial statements and related notes thereto for the three-month period ended March 31, 2010; audited annual consolidated financial statements and related notes thereto for the years ended December 31, 2009 and 2008; and Management's Discussion and Analysis for the year ended December 31, 2009; the financial statements of which have been prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
+The company's stated accounting policies have also been consistently followed in the preparation of the above-noted financial statements.